GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

     for file_name in file_names:
         process_file(file_name, url, token)

-# Check if the directory path argument is provided
+# Check if the arguments are provided
 if len(sys.argv) < 4:
     print("Please provide the directory path as the first argument, the url as the second argument and the token as the third argument.") sys.exit(1)

-# Get the directory path from the command-line argument
 directory_path = sys.argv[1]
 url = sys.argv[2]
 token = sys.argv[3]